snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 #. *Algorithmic coarse-grained parallelism*: This parallelism involves
-   the concurrent execution of independent function evaluations, where a “function evaluation” is defined as a data request from an algorithm (which may involve value, gradient, and Hessian data from multiple objective and constraint functions).
-This concept can also be extended to the concurrent execution of multiple “iterators” within a “meta-iterator.”
+   the concurrent execution of independent function evaluations, where a "function evaluation" is defined as a data request from an algorithm (which may involve value, gradient, and Hessian data from multiple objective and constraint functions).
+This concept can also be extended to the concurrent execution of multiple "iterators" within a "meta-iterator."
 Examples of algorithms containing coarse-grained parallelism include:

    -  *Gradient-based algorithms*: finite difference gradient